aa32555/YDBDoc/ProgGuide/functions.rst

 The $ZJOBEXAM()does not trigger error processing except when there is a problem storing its return value, so no error is reported to the process until after any dump is complete.
 In the event of any error encountered during the $ZJOBEXAM(), YottaDB sends an appropriate message to operator log facility and returns control to the caller.
 Note that this special error handling applies only to the $ZJOBEXAM(), and is not a property of the $ZINTERRUPT interrupt handler, which uses $ZJOBEXAM() by default.

 Defaulting to :code:`"*"`, expr2 specifies the `ZSHOW output codes <./commands.html#zshow-information-codes>`_ of data to be included in the output.
 To specify expr2 while allowing expr1 to default, specify :code:`""` as the value of expr1.
+Invalid codes in expr2 are ignored, and can result in empty dump files.

 .. note::
    As ZSHOW output files contain process-internal data that may include confidential information, e.g., in local variables, ensure that output files have access protection appropriate to their content.